The Vendor of Sweets: Plot

 Soon Mali expresses his grandiose scheme of starting a story-writing machine factory with the association of some anonymous business partners from America.
 He asks his father to invest in this factory, but Jagan is unwilling to provide the financial infrastructure of this venture, which causes more friction between Jagan and Mali.
 Troubled by this turmoil, Jagan decides to retire from active working.
 Through an unexpected meeting with the top businessmen of the region, Jagan comes across the 'bearded man', a rather eccentric hairdryer whose eloquence makes Jagan contemplate on his dull and monotonous life.
 He starts to develop a desire to have renunciation from his life, and suddenly falls into a recollection of his happy past with his family and his wife, which further strengthens his need for reconciliation.
 As this happens, Mali is caught by the police for driving under the influence of alcohol and deserts his wife.
 Jagan then tells his cousin that 'a dose of prison life is not a bad thing' for Mali, so that he can learn his mistakes and be a better person in the future.
-However Jagan writes a cheque to the cousin so that he can pay the preliminary fees of the bail of Mali and asks the cousin to inform him if Grace needs to go back to her motherland, so that Jagan can buy her the plane ticket.
+However Jagan writes a cheque to the cousin so that he can pay the preliminary fees of Mali's bail, and asks the cousin to inform him if Grace needs to go back to her motherland, so that Jagan can buy her the plane ticket.